Professional Environment Monitoring Sensors Manufacturer

 3. Temperature influence

-The fluorescence method also requires temperature compensation, but for different reasons.
+The temperature compensation is necessary in the fluorescence method as well, but it is for different reasons.
 Temperature affects the excited state lifetime of the fluorescent molecules and the quenching constant, rather than the mass transfer of oxygen.
 In addition, the fluorescence method is largely insensitive to flow conditions.
 This characteristic arises from its fundamental measurement mechanism, not from structural or mechanical optimization.

 What Factors Affect Dissolved Oxygen Sensor Measurements?